-FII invites funding proposals from non-profit organizations that can provide services in line with the allocations, activities and audiences outlined in this Investment Plan.
+The FII Wood First funding is to result in benefits that can be accrued to, or be accessible to, multicompany interests and other industry stakeholders, and not be limited to the proprietary interests of any one organization/company that can provide services in line with the allocations, cost-sharing levels, activities and audiences outlined in this Investment Plan.
 This Investment Plan serves as a key reference tool for interested organizations to develop their funding proposals.
 Proposals must conform to the format and requirements of the FII online funding management system.
 Proposals will be evaluated by a panel made up of FII staff, the Chair of the Wood First Advisory Committee, and independent industry experts.
 Final funding decisions are made by FII's CEO.
 Successful applicants will then enter into recipient agreements with FII.